Blue plaque honour for first Black NHS matron Daphne Steele

 Duncan Wilson, Chief Executive of Historic England, remarked, “We are delighted to dedicate the first Historic England blue plaque to Daphne Steele, a ‘quiet revolutionary’ who, nearly sixty years ago, changed history when she became the first Black matron in the NHS.
 Our national blue plaques scheme is a fantastic opportunity to tell the stories of inspirational people, like Daphne, who have helped make the world a better place.”

 Chief Nursing Officer Dame Ruth May added, “It is wonderful that Daphne Steele is being honoured with the first official blue plaque outside London.
-Her remarkable career in nursing midwifery and as a health visitor, and like so many from the Windrush generation, she made an enormous contribution to the NHS.
+Her remarkable career in nursing, midwifery, and as a health visitor, and like so many from the Windrush generation, she made an enormous contribution to the NHS.
 This is a fitting tribute to an inspiring woman who has undoubtedly paved the way for many other nurses and midwives.”

 The blue plaque reads: "Daphne Steele.
 1927-2004.
 Guyanese nurse and midwife.
 Pioneering black matron in the NHS lived and worked here."